Quick answer

 | Cost | Free tier, then subscription | Free tier, then subscription | App free, device sold separately | Free to start, then subscription |

-A Library to Search Versus a Companion for Your Child
+A Library to Search Versus a Friend Who Sings for Your Child

 The apps below are good at one job: giving you a big shelf of sleep sounds to browse.
 That shelf is the same for every family, and browsing it is one more task at the end of a long day.
 A baby at bedtime does not need range and choice, they need the same soft, familiar sound night after night.
-Sleepytale is built around that calmer goal.
-With Cleo the Cloud, it creates personalized lullabies and gentle stories shaped around your child, then folds them into a whole bedtime, soft songs, short stories, and rest, that you can share together or let play on its own.
-You can keep the screen on as a gentle face or off as pure sound, so the audio does its real job: making bedtime easier.
+Sleepytale is built around that calmer goal, and it is not a shelf.
+Cleo the Cloud is an AI friend your child talks to, and lullabies are one of six things she makes: she sings original lullabies and full musicals shaped around your little one, their name, the things they love, and she also tells the stories, teaches the little lessons, makes up the rhymes, and simply chats when that is what your child wants.
+That is the part no lullaby app can match, because Cleo is a friend for the whole day who happens to be very good at endings, as welcome in the car seat on a Tuesday morning as she is at the last soft song.
+You can keep the screen on as a gentle face or off as pure sound, so the audio does its real job: making the quiet hours easier.

 Moshi